ctrltz/meegsim/docs/user_guide/get_started/example.rst

     from meegsim.waveform import narrowband_oscillation

-    # You need to load the prerequisites: fwd, src, and info
+    # Here you need to load the prerequisites: fwd, src, and info

     # Simulation parameters
     sfreq = 250